Anjali-Git-Hub/BLACKAFE-WEBSITE/README.md

 🚀 The website is fully responsive, adapting seamlessly to different screen sizes.

+🚀 Icons were added using Font Awesome classes.

 🤩 Overall, it's been a significant journey from creating this website as a beginner to where I am now in my web development skills.